-Peter is an active board member of CW (Cambridge Wireless), having been twice elected by the membership since 2009.
-Peter is a long-standing SIG Champion active in both the newly formed Artificial Intelligence SIG and the established Future Devices SIG and has conceived and delivered many innovative and successful events along with his fellow co-champions.
-For six years, Peter successfuly led the team delivering the flagship Future of Wireless International Conference for CW.
+Peter is an active board member of CW (Cambridge Wireless), having been three times elected by the membership since 2009.
+Peter is a long-standing SIG Champion currently active in the Artificial Intelligence SIG and has conceived and delivered many innovative and successful events along with his fellow co-champions.
+For six years, Peter successfully led the team delivering the flagship Future of Wireless International Conference for CW.

 Peter previously worked with technology innovator Qualcomm, where he led teams in artificial intelligence and product design: powering app stores with content recommendations, improving the battery performance of smartphones, and enhancing how we interact with connected consumer devices in our homes.
 Peter is a named inventor on nine patent applications in the field of machine learning.